Click here for dates, fees, and to register and pay online.

 Laboratory:

-Each participant will receive PowerPoint slides and software needed to analyze test results.
+Each participant will receive a pdf file of the presentations and software needed to analyze test results.

 Open to all professionals in the asphalt paving industry.
 Some experience with lab mix design procedures is recommended for maximum benefit.

-The $900 registration fee includes the training, materials, and breaks.
+The $1100 registration fee includes the training, materials, and breaks.
 Housing, food, and transportation are not included.
 Payment is due at registration.
 The deadline is two weeks before the course or when full.
-Cancellations at least two weeks in advance receive a full refund.
-No refunds after that date, though substitutions are accepted.

 The course provides 20 Professional Development Hours (PDHs).